ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 Say P-chain current height is `T` and we want to retrieve Primary network validators at height `H < T`.
 We proceed as follows:

 1. We retrieve both Subnet and Primary Network validator set at current height `T`,
 2. We apply `Weight` diff on top of the Subnet validator set, exactly as described in the previous section,
 3. Before applying `BLS Public Key` diffs, we retrieve `BLS Public Key` from the current Primary Network validator set for each of the current Subnet validators.
-This ensure that the `BLS Public Key`s are duly initilized before applying the diffs,
+This ensures the `BLS Public Key`s are duly initialized before applying the diffs,
 4. Finally we apply the `BLS Public Key` diffs exactly as described in the previous section.